Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Edit](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/FurtherAddresses02.png "[Edit]")

 > [Info] When clicking the [CREATE] button, the *Add* section is displayed.
-When marking a checkbox from the delivery addresses list, the address details are displayed in the entry fields, where they can be edited.
+When marking a checkbox from the delivery addresses list, the address details are displayed in the input fields, where they can be edited.
 The *Add* section name changes to *Edit*.

   - *Address type*
   Click the drop-down list to select the address type.
 The following options are available: